 If you go straight to bed when you get home late, you might want to ditch this habit, especially when you used styling products throughout the day.
 Wash your hair to keep product residue from clogging your pores.
 If you’re really tired and you no longer have time for a hair wash, brush your hair to remove dirt.

 Dandruff is nothing to be afraid of, and it can be easily remedied.
-The important thing is you know what causes dandruff so you know how to treat it once it starts showing.
+The important thing is you know what causes dandruff so you know how to treat it effectively.